 Every main account comes with a one-month free trial and up to a 60-day money-back guarantee.
 Features of the main account include up to 100 email aliases and the ability to purchase subaccounts for yourself or others.

 Additional privacy features can also be purchased if you are after something a little more secure than just what is featured in the standard email service.
 These include dedicated, backup storage, and finding out particular information regarding domain registrars and registries.

 Secure Email Provider FAQ

-The purpose of using a secure email service is to encrypt or hide what is being sent in an email.
+The purpose of using a security-focused email provider is to encrypt or hide what is being sent in an email.
 This protects any sensitive information from being viewed by anyone other than the intended recipient.